The Quantum Formalism Revisited

 \end{proof}

-\paragraph{Remark} The formulation of the original B--KS theorem is somewhat involved and the proof given here, though rather short and elegant, is not elementary because it is based on a lemma and on {\scshape Gleason}'s theorem.
+\paragraph{Remark} The formulation of the original B--KS theorem is somewhat involved and the proof given here, though rather short and elegant, is not elementary because it is based on the above lemma and on {\scshape Gleason}'s theorem.
 Moreover, the contextuality does not show up explicitly.\\

 Fortunately, there is a simple version of the theorem with a proof for $\dim\H\geq 4$, which is spectacularly simple, direct, and transparent with regard to contextualiy.
-It is due to {\scshape Mermin} \cite{Mer1993}, see also \cite{BCGKL2022}.
-It should find it's way into the textbooks.
+It is due to {\scshape Mermin} \cite{Mer1993}, see also the review \cite{BCGKL2022}.
+It should find its way into the textbooks.